GabrielSoranzoUPEC/lean-to-markdown/README.md

 ## Features

-Cette extension permets de visualiser un fichier Lean comme un Markdown.
-Les commentaires sont traités comme des Markdown et le code est mis dans des blocs de code.

-Il y a deux commandes possibles:
+This extension allows you to view a Lean file as Markdown.
+Comments are treated as Markdown, and the code is placed in code blocks.

+There are two possible commands:

-- `Render Lean file in Markdown in Webview` qui affiche en Markdown sans utiliser l'outil de visualisation intégré de VS-Code.
+- `Render Lean file in Markdown in Webview`, which displays it in Markdown without using VS-Code's built-in viewer.

-- `Render Lean file in Markdown via integrated markdown viewer` qui crée un fichier markdown du même nom que le fichier Lean et l'ouvre dans l'outil intégré de VS-Code
+- `Render Lean file in Markdown via the integrated Markdown viewer`, which creates a Markdown file with the name `temp.md`` and opens it in VS-Code's built-in viewer.

 ## Requirements

 No requirements

-## Extension Settings

-Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.

-For example:

-This extension contributes the following settings:

-* `myExtension.enable`: Enable/disable this extension.
-* `myExtension.thing`: Set to `blah` to do something.

 ## Known Issues